5G-MAG/Tech/pages/Network_APIs/CAMARA_DedicatedNetworks.md

 ### Step 0: Pre-conditions
 * qosProfiles have already been defined and made available by the network operator.
 This is related to the [**QoS Profiles API**](./CAMARA_QosProfiles.html).
-* Network Profiles with the allowed number of devices which can be server concurrently together with the aggregated UL and DL thoughput have been defined and made available by the network operator
+* Network Profiles with the allowed number of devices which can be server concurrently together with the aggregated UL and DL throughput have been defined and made available by the network operator

 ### Step 1: Discover Network Profiles available
 * **GET /profiles** to obtain a list of dedicated network profiles with the corresponding `id`.